yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 1. Build the Bootable JAR.
 When we are building the Bootable JAR, we need to specify the database driver version we want to use:

     ```bash
-    todo-list (bootable-jar) $  mvn clean package -Dbootable-jar \
+    todo-list (bootable-jar) $ MSSQLSERVER_DRIVER_VERSION=7.4.1.jre11 \
-    -Dorg.jboss.eap.datasources.mssqlserver.driver.version=7.4.1.jre11
+    mvn clean package
     ```

 1. Launch the Bootable JAR by using the following command.
 When we are launching the application, we need to pass the required environment variables to configure the data source:

     ```bash
+    todo-list (bootable-jar) $ MSSQLSERVER_USER=SA \
+    MSSQLSERVER_PASSWORD=Passw0rd! \
+    MSSQLSERVER_JNDI=java:/comp/env/jdbc/mssqlds \
+    MSSQLSERVER_DATABASE=todos_db \
+    MSSQLSERVER_HOST=localhost \
+    MSSQLSERVER_PORT=1433 \
-    todo-list (bootable-jar) $ java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node1 \
+    java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node1
-    -Denv.MSSQLSERVER_USER=SA -Denv.MSSQLSERVER_PASSWORD=Passw0rd! -Denv.MSSQLSERVER_JNDI=java:/comp/env/jdbc/mssqlds -Denv.MSSQLSERVER_URL=jdbc:sqlserver://localhost:1433;database=todos_db
     ```

-1. (Optional) If you want to verify the clustering capabilities, you can also launch more instances of the same application by changing the `jboss.node.name` argument and, to avoid conflicts with the port numbers, shifting the numbers by using `jboss.socket.binding.port-offset` argument.
+1. (Optional) If you want to verify the clustering capabilities, you can also launch more instances of the same application by changing the `jboss.node.name` argument and, to avoid conflicts with the port numbers, shifting the port numbers by using `jboss.socket.binding.port-offset` argument.
 For example, to launch a second instance that will represent a new pod on OpenShift, you can execute the following command in a new terminal window:

     ```bash
+    todo-list (bootable-jar) $ MSSQLSERVER_USER=SA \
+    MSSQLSERVER_PASSWORD=Passw0rd! \
+    MSSQLSERVER_JNDI=java:/comp/env/jdbc/mssqlds \
+    MSSQLSERVER_DATABASE=todos_db \
+    MSSQLSERVER_HOST=localhost \
+    MSSQLSERVER_PORT=1433 \
-    todo-list (bootable-jar) $ java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=10 \
+    java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=10
-    -Denv.MSSQLSERVER_USER=SA -Denv.MSSQLSERVER_PASSWORD=Passw0rd! -Denv.MSSQLSERVER_JNDI=java:/comp/env/jdbc/mssqlds -Denv.MSSQLSERVER_URL=jdbc:sqlserver://localhost:1433;database=todos_db
     ```

     > [!NOTE]